 Click Here to watch a wonderful video showing these stretches and exercises.

-For insoles, I recommend trying Soul Insole’s Shoe Bubble.
+For insoles, the Soul Insole’s Shoe Bubble orthotic insoles are designed to provide maximum support and pressure offloading.
 You can get a couple pairs of these arch supports and stick them into the shoes you wear most often.